OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 ## ✅ Checkpoint

 At this point, you have customized the email template used to generate the **Email Factor Verification** customers receive when they sign up for applications.
 You have also verified that self-service registration works for customer applications, and that these users can access all customer applications via web SSO.

+# Lab 5.4 Customize Implement a Registration Inline Hook

+ 🎯 **Objective**    Customize the email template used to generate the email customers receive when they sign up for Okta Ice's customer apps.

+  🎬 **Scenario**     Okta Ice would like to apply their own branding to the email that customers receive after registration.
+They also need to modify the HTML code so that customers are greeted by their username.

+  ⏱️ **Duration**    15 minutes